 New Japanese Type 95 trucks in two forms.
 With rear canopy and with out as a pick up truck.
 These come “built & Ready” with a white metal cab roof and driver.
 These means the model has an open cab area.

 A brand new range is ready to launch, the Army of Siam 1930 to 1942, with post 1942 additions in the works.
-A big thank you one of our customers who inspired and helped us shape the range with both technical knowledge and inspiration.
+A big thank you to one of our customers who inspired and helped us shape the range with both technical knowledge and inspiration.
 The Thai’s fought themselves in a civil war in 1933.
-They then launched a campaign against Vichy French Indochina for a number of provinces lost earlier in the 20th Century.
-Next the Japs and British, initially at the same time, then turned into an axis power further battles against the British and even Chinese Nationalists.
+They then launched a campaign against Vichy French Indochina in December 1940 for a number of provinces lost earlier in the 20th Century.
+Next they fought the Japs and British, initially at the same time, then turned into an axis power with further battles against the British and even Chinese Nationalists.

 A link to a film that may interest some.
-The Army of Siam had the dubious honour to fight both the Japanese and the British forces on December 8th 1941, actually about 2 hours before Pearly harbour started.
+The Army of Siam had the dubious honor to fight both the Japanese and the British forces on December 8th 1941, actually about 2 hours before Pearl harbor started.
 Amongst those troops fielded by Siam were the Yuwachon Thahan which was a military/political youth organisation.

 A short tribute with footage from a film covering the said action here https://www.youtube.com/watch?v=-DmolrpNSXs

-A new range of Vichy French suitable for Syria, Indochina and Madagascar will be out very soon.
-Here are a few tasters.
+A new range of Vichy French suitable for Syria, Indochina and Madagascar are now available on the webstore.
+Here are a few more tasters.

 Thank you for your business and ENJOY.